-Being a stay-at-home mom is rewarding as all heck!
+Being a stay at home mom is rewarding as all heck!
+I’ve been a stay at home mom for almost 3 years this spring and I love being a stay at home mom!
 But the decision to make the jump can be stressful.
-If you’re thinking about being a stay-at-home mom, you might be concerned about many different things.
+If you’re thinking about being a stay at home mom, you might be concerned about many different things.
 So let these reasons ease your mind a little.

-Here are 10 amazing reasons to be a stay-at-home mom!
+So here are 10 amazing reasons to be a stay at home mom!

 1. Babies Need Touch